Skip to content

 This script will ask a few questions to customize the setup:

-Press enter to init in the current directory, or specify a path.
+Hit enter to choose the current directory, or enter a name for a new directory, or a relative or absolute path.
 It will create directories recursively unless they exist.

 Here you can choose how timestamps will be returned from a database: as a string, as a number, or as a Date object.